hasura/graphql-engine/docs/graphql/manual/schema/relationships/action.rst

 Step 2.
 Define the relationship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the section opened by the above step, fill out these fields and click "Save":
+In the section opened by the above step, fill out the following fields:

 - **Relationship type**: Select a :ref:`type of relationship <relationship_database_modelling>`.